(Updated 8 September 2025)

 • IVA: There are fees to pay when you enter an IVA.
 Those fees are paid out of the affordable monthly payments you agree to.
 It’s not a payment on top of the payment.

 • DMP: A DMP with Angel Advance costs £50 for the first 6 months of your plan, then £39.50 per month every month after that.
-The fee is taken from your affordable monthly payment, so you don’t need to pay any extra on top.
+The fee is taken from your affordable monthly payment, so you don’t need to pay anything extra on top.

 Creditor Contact